The Rate-Distortion Function for Product of Two Sources with Side-Information at Decoders: Main Results

 and

-respectively so that the first decoder (with $Y_2^n$) can reconstruct $W_2^n$ from both $J_1$ and $J_2$ and the second decoder (with $Z_2^n$) can reconstruct $W_2^n$ from $J_1$.
+respectively so that the first decoder (with $Y_2^n$) can reconstruct $W_2^n$ from both the first bin index $J_1$ and the second bin index $J_2$ and the second decoder (with $Z_2^n$) can reconstruct $W_2^n$ from $J_1$.
 The private description $U_2^n$ is also transmitted to the second decoder at rate

 By using the above two component-wise coding scheme, we can construct a joint encoding and decoding scheme as follows.
 First, the encoder sends $(I_1,J_1,I_2 \oplus J_2)$.
 This requires the rate